yasming/Hotwire_Ping_Test/README.md

 ## Problem
 ```
-User needs to press a button, then when the button is pressed it should ping the server
+User needs to press a button, then when the button is pressed it should ping the server,
 once a second and display the time in milliseconds without refresh the page
 ```
 ## Solution